 The best way to handle your inheritance is to keep it completely separate and isolated from other assets.
 Once the inheritance is received, it should be put in its own account and not mixed with other property.
 This will prevent the inheritance from unintentionally becoming community property.

 If you are getting divorced and your inheritance has been commingled with other assets, you will need to hire an attorney with extensive experience in property tracing to help trace the inheritance back to its origin.
-Lisa Bradford has over 23 years of experience in separate property tracing and can utilize her expertise to prove to a judge, by the strictest legal standards, that the inheritance is your separate property.
-Call 512-598-5802 or send an email to [email protected] to set up an initial consultation.
+An attorney will prove to a judge, by the strictest legal standards, that the inheritance is your separate property.